shivannis/xandr-docs-public/xandr-docs/articles/monetize/migration-to-microsoft-identity-platform-login.md

        :::image type="content" source="media/monetize-login-b.png" alt-text="Screenshot of moneitize login - B":::

 1. In the **Sign In page**, enter
-    Email ID associated with your Xandr account login and click **Next**.
+    Email ID associated with your Microsoft Advertising account login and click **Next**.
 If your have registered a
-    different email ID for Microsoft products, ensure that Xandr platform account matches the email used to login to Microsoft.
-If they do not match, contact the designated person with the role of User Manager from your organization to do the needful or you can raise a ticket in [Xandr Support portal](https://help.xandr.com/s/login/).
+    different email ID for Microsoft products, ensure that Microsoft Advertising platform account matches the email used to login to Microsoft.
+If they do not match, contact the designated person with the role of User Manager from your organization to do the needful or you can raise a ticket in [Microsoft Advertising Support portal](https://help.xandr.com/s/login/).

     :::image type="content" source="media/monetize-login-c.png" alt-text="Screenshot of moneitize login - C .":::